Thomascountz/thomascountz/_posts/2020-08-30-types-of-notetaking.md

 ### My solution: yellow legal pad and mechanical pencil*

 Yellow legal pads are beloved (and hated) by many for their accessibility and ease of use, see: [The Illustrious History of the Yellow Legal Pad](https://www.legalaffairs.org/issues/May-June-2005/scene_snider_mayjun05.msp).
 I fell in love with them because they feel limitless.
 I found that when taking notes in beautiful leather-bound $40 notebook, I became a bit too precious about what I would write in it and began to edit my notes before I put pencil to paper!
-On the contratry, yellow legal pads are cheap, thin, and always open.
+On the contrary, yellow legal pads are cheap, thin, and always open.
 I prefer a mechanical pencil because I feel as though I can write cleaner lines with a 0.5mm lead than I can with an equally fine pen.
 Also, I _do_ erase things sometimes, especially if I'm trying to capture a concept in an illustration.

 **A yellow legal pad is a private portable whiteboard.**